 Once the credit has been approved, it will be recorded on the transcript as credit hours in experiential learning with a title specified by the faculty evaluators.
 The credit will be listed on the transcript with a grade of Pass (P) and is not calculated in the cumulative GPA.
 Credit will not be granted when it will duplicate college credits previously earned, nor will students receive Mount Mercy credit when it will duplicate credit previously earned through an assessment or prior experiential learning.

-More information on Veteran's Affairs can be found here.
+More information on military policies can be found here.

 Second Baccalaureate Degree Declaration